Spec 001 — Registration¶

 Every reg-* returns its primary id — the keyword (or path, for reg-app-schema) the caller registered with.
 The contract is uniform across the family per Conventions §reg-* return-value convention.
 Per-kind surfaces (Specs 002 / 004 / 005 / 010 / 011 / 012 / 013) inherit this without restating it.

-Per-kind extensions (e.g., :on-create on reg-frame, :path on reg-route) are documented in their respective Specs.
+Per-kind extensions (e.g., :initial-events on reg-frame, :path on reg-route) are documented in their respective Specs.
 Notably reg-frame's metadata-map does recognise :interceptors (frames have no positional middle slot — per Spec 002 §:interceptors).

 Allowed forms of the middle slot¶